Chicago Bears On Hand For Deshaun Watson’s Workout, Could Still Take Him No. 3

 The Browns were not among the teams at Deshaun Watson’s Clemson pro day.
 It has been reported by Pro Football Talk’s Darin Gantt that the Cleveland Browns have a private workout scheduled for Watson.

-The Browns also have the No. 12 pick in the NFL draft.
-If Deshaun Watson is still on the board, he could be taken here.
+The Browns also have the No. 12 pick in the NFL draft, if Deshaun Watson is still on the board he could be taken here.
 That may also prompt the Chicago Bears to move quickly with the No. 3 if they are indeed enamored with the former Clemson Tigers’ quarterback.

 No one truly knows what the Chicago Bears are going to do in the NFL draft.
 What is known is that a quarterback will be taken.
-The only question is what pick will the Bears grab a potential franchise QB.
+The only question is with what pick will the Bears grab a potential franchise QB.

 [Featured Image by Joe Robbins/Getty Images]